How to Unclog THC Vape Cartridge

 What Happens When A Cart Is Clogged?

 A clogged vape cartridge gives fewer vapors and is hard to pull.
+If you can’t pull air through the cartridge, it’s a clear sign that the airflow system or wick may be blocked.
+When oil thickens—often due to temperature changes or prolonged sitting—it can block the airway, making it difficult to draw vapor.
 If you feel like your vape is not producing thick clouds, there is a big chance that your vape cartridge might be clogged up.

 A bitter taste is another common sign of a clogged vape cartridge.
 This bitter taste is because of burnt vape oil.
 You will get a foul taste and burning smell if your cartridge is blocked.